 Lawsuits have been filed challenging the Merger and additional lawsuits may be filed in the future.
-Any rescission, monetary damages, or other adverse judgment could have a material adverse effect on us.
+Any monetary damages, or other adverse judgment could have a material adverse effect on us.

-In October and November 2018, four purported shareholders of Keryx filed four separate putative class actions against Keryx and the former members of Keryx's Board of Directors (some of whom are current members of our Board of Directors) and, with respect to one action, Alpha Therapeutics Merger Sub, Inc. and Akebia, challenging the disclosures made in connection with the Merger.
-Among other things, the complaints seek rescission of the Merger or rescissory damages; a declaration that that the defendants violated Sections 14(a) and 20(a) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and Rule 14a-9 thereunder; and an award of plaintiffs' costs, including reasonable allowance for attorneys' fees and experts' fees.
-In addition, in December 2018, a purported stockholder of Keryx filed a complaint against Keryx pursuant to Section 220 of the Delaware General Corporation Law, which seeks inspection of various Keryx books and records, purportedly to investigate "possible wrongdoing," in connection with Keryx's negotiation and approval of the Merger, as well as the independence of former members of Keryx's Board of Directors (some of whom are current members of our Board of Directors).
-In addition to the production of books and records, the Section 220 action seeks costs and expenses incurred in the action, including reasonable attorneys' fees.
+There is an ongoing putative class action lawsuit filed by purported Keryx shareholders challenging the disclosures made in connection with the Merger.
+In addition, a purported stockholder of Keryx filed a complaint against Keryx pursuant to Section 220 of the Delaware General Corporation Law, which seeks inspection of various Keryx books and records, purportedly to investigate "possible wrongdoing," in connection with Keryx's negotiation and approval of the Merger, as well as the independence of former members of Keryx's Board of Directors (some of whom are current members of our Board of Directors).
 See Part II, Item 1.
 Legal Proceedings for further information relating to the lawsuits.
 Additional lawsuits arising out of the Merger may be filed in the future.
 We could be forced to expend significant resources in the defense of these lawsuits, including but not limited to, costs associated with the indemnification of Keryx and Akebia directors and officers, and the lawsuits, regardless of outcome, could have a negative effect on our reputation, stock price and results of operations.
-In addition, rescission of the Merger, monetary damages or other adverse judgment would have a material adverse effect on our business and financial position.
+In addition, monetary damages or other adverse judgment would have a material adverse effect on our business and financial position.